IT-REX-Platform/Wiki-EnPro-WS2020/wiki/IT-Rex-Implementation--Feature-Progress.md

   * Create an inbox for notifications.
   * Notify about quizzes, comments and course announcements.
 * Anything foreseeable to do that's not in the backlog yet?
-  * Define more notifyable events in the course, e.g., update of a content item.
+  * Define more notifiable events in the course, e.g., update of a content item, publishing of new content, ...
   * Enable to (de)activate notifications for a certain course.
   * Enable to (de)activate certain kinds of notifications.